Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 modern applications which require fractional seconds to measure event times.
 These applications

-cannot use time_t or tm to represent times.
+cannot use time_t

 Another limitation with the current standard is that it does not provide elegant support for comparison and mathematical operations on time values.
 For example, consider the following 'typical' date manipulation code: